Edgar-Zamora/My-Work/Tidyverse/RStudio Table Contest/README.md

 retrieves a list of all the features for a track from a given artist.
 Note that this excludes singles that may have garnered a lot of attention that are later put into the full released album.
-In the case of Bad Bunny, Callaíta and Dakitiand recived a lot of praise with the latter being include in an album.
+In the case of Bad Bunny, Callaíta and Dakiti and received a lot of praise with the latter being include in an album.

-To be able to extrapulate to other artists, I decided to put use the `get_artist_audio_features()` function within my own function, `track_info()`, to retrieve audio features for artists.
+To be able to extrapolate to other artists, I decided to put use the `get_artist_audio_features()` function within my own function, `track_info()`, to retrieve audio features for artists.
 If the `get_artist_audio_features()` function is only used be aware that the